mwierszycki/abaqus_le_linux_wine/2021/README.md

 ```
 The error message `win32wnet error:  (1222, 'WNetOpenEnum', 'No network.')` comes from the Python for Win32 Extension module that exposes the Windows Networking API.
 Since Abaqus doesn't require a network to run that error can be ignored as well.

-## Step 4.
-Run Abaqus
+8. Run Abaqus
 ```
 $ abaqus cae
 ```
-The installation procedure on Linux with Wine skips the documentation.
+Note: The installation procedure on Linux with Wine skips the documentation.
 The full documentation of Abaqus is available on [help.3ds.com](https://help.3ds.com/2021/English/DSSIMULIA_Established/SIMULIA_Established_FrontmatterMap/sim-t-SIMULIA_EstablishedDocSearchOnline.htm?contextscope=all).